ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 to program runs getting stuck, even if the mutation describes a theoretically possible execution, but the possibility of this is minimized.

-#### Double and Short
+#### Superfluous chains

 GoPie does not filter its mutation.
 This leads to situations, where scheduling chains with a length of 1 are executed.
 Those chains have no influence on the execution of the program.
-Additionally, if GoPie creates a scheduling chain, that has already been executed before, it will still execute it.
+We therefore skip such chains.

-Since both those situations won't give us new information, it is not necessary to execute them.
-We will therefore ignore such operations.
+Additionally, it can happen, tha the same chain is executed over and over again.
+Since it has limited value to execute the same chain over and over again, we limit the number of how often the same chain can be executed.

 ### GoPieHB